ydb-platform/ydb/ydb/docs/en/core/dev/secondary-indexes.md

 {% note info %}

 Currently, data updating is possible only using a synchronous secondary index.
-This is because data modification is possible only in [Serializable](../concepts/transactions.md#modes) transactions, but accessing asynchronous indices would break the guarantees of this transaction mode.
+This limitation exists because data modification is permitted only in [Serializable](../concepts/transactions.md#modes) transactions, and accessing asynchronous indices would violate the guarantees of this transaction mode.

 {% endnote %}